janboone/applied-economics/source/source/installing.rst

 * A Markdown editor for Windows is: MarkdownPad_.
 On Mac you can use:
   MacDown_ or Mou_.
 You can also google "markdown editor" and then add your operating system to the query.
-* Similarly, if you want to use reStructuredText, you need another editor.
-This page gives an overview of rst-editors_.

 Alternatively, you can install an editor that can deal with any file.
 That is, the editor recognizes what type of file you are editing